 Wunderblume or Magic Flower, the harbinger of spring and brighter days.

-Today their wooden successors often still include traditional features but also can feature many more.
+Today their wooden successors often still include traditional features but can also feature many more.

 At the Strietzelmarkt in Dresden the candle arch features other great exports of the Ore Mountains: hand-carved wooden figurine candleholders, nutcrackers, and smoking figures.